 Fever is one of the telltale symptoms of COVID-19, so a temperature scan may help flag individuals who might have the illness before they enter your event.
 It won’t identify asymptomatic cases, but refusing entry to those with a high temperature can help prevent the spread of disease at your venue and reassure fans that it is safe to visit.

 Handheld infrared spot thermometers are one of the noninvasive tools available to quickly and efficiently scan guests at the entrance (FDA approved models retail for about $150).
 These need to be held a few inches from each guest’s forehead, so they do require your staff to be in close proximity to fans.
 Face coverings or personal protective equipment can help mitigate those risks if you choose to implement temperature scans.

-Ultimately, the decision of whether or not to scan fan or team/employee temperatures is yours to make.
+Ultimately, the decision of whether or not to scan fan or team/employee temperatures is yours to make (or the parents’ decision in the case of student athletes).
 Be sure to consult your local regulations to determine what is acceptable in your area, and you could even send out a survey to fans who have attended your games in the past to gauge how they would respond to a noninvasive scan prior to entry.